Special Report: Battling for India's soul, state by state

 NEW STRATEGY

 That changed in July 2013.
-At a meeting in Amravati in Maharashtra, RSS leaders decided it was time for the group to start using its network to more systematically help the BJP come to power, according to Ramapada Pal, the RSS chief preacher for West Bengal and Odisha states.
+At a meeting in Amravati in the western state of Maharashtra, RSS leaders decided it was time for the group to start using its network to more systematically help the BJP come to power, according to Ramapada Pal, the RSS chief preacher for West Bengal and Odisha states.
 His account was confirmed by several other RSS and BJP leaders who attended the meeting.

 One speaker helped convince those resisting the change by acknowledging that politics was dirty, like a “toilet,” but that it was for the RSS to clean up the mess, Pal said.

-After the Amravati meeting, BJP president Shah enlisted an army of RSS volunteers in Uttar Pradesh, India’s most populous state, to campaign for the BJP in the general elections of 2014.
-The state is electorally important, accounting for 80 of 543 elected seats in Lok Sabha.
+After the Amravati meeting, BJP president Shah enlisted an army of RSS volunteers in Uttar Pradesh, India’s most populous state, to campaign for the BJP in the federal elections of 2014.
+The state is electorally important, accounting for 80 of 543 elected seats in the lower house of parliament.

 Each RSS volunteer was given a page from the electoral rolls containing about 100 names.
 The volunteers, called “panna prabharis”, or in-charge of a page, had to persuade voters who were vacillating to back the BJP, and then escort them to the polls.